Sara-M-Green/portfolio/README.md

-# portfolio
+# Portfolio
-A portfolio website to demonstrate who I am and provide samples of my work using HTML and CSS.
+A personal portfolio website to demonstrate to projects I've worked on, provide information about myself and resources to contact me.

-The website includes:
+### Portfolio Sections:
-* Intro
+- Intro
-* About Me
+- About Me
-* Portfolio
+- Portfolio
-* Contact Me
+- Contact Me

+### Built With
+- HTML
+- CSS